Studies out of the US reveal that many university students don’t know the basics when it comes to managing their time.

 Setting a workable study routine at home works just like a school timetable.
 Along with timetabling homework, assignment preparation and study, a home routine prompts the student to budget time for extra-curricular activities and family commitments as well.

-“We’re all given the same amount of time and I learnt fairly quickly that it’s my choice as to how to spend it”, says Dana Tillman, a second year engineering student at Sydney University.
+“We’re all given the same amount of time and I learnt fairly quickly that it’s my choice as to how to spend it,” said Dana Tillman, a second year engineering student at Sydney University.
 “When I manage my time well, I stress less and get more things done.
 I schedule everything onto my personal planner at home and when unexpected things crop up that I can’t avoid, I have a plan that I can reshuffle without losing sight of the bigger picture.”

 “Our student wall planner has all the elements to help high school students develop their time management skills.
-The student’s goals and strategies to keep them focused, sit alongside their daily routine and term planner,” explained John Sumner, director of Red Tick Education.
+The student’s goals and strategies, to keep them focused, sit alongside their daily routine and term planner,” explained John Sumner, director of Red Tick Education.
 “It’s conveniently all on the one page.”

-Red Tick Education also have digital planners that complement the wall planner and can be downloaded from their website.
-There is also a guide for students to review their habits and skill set and a FREE parent guide to help parents support their child in the home environment.
+Red Tick Education also have digital planners(blueprints) that complement the laminated wall planner and can be supplied as part of a package deal.
+There are guides (7 Steps Series) for students to review their habits and skill set, plus a FREE parent guide to help parents support their child in the home environment.